Christopher Ebner, MS, OTR/L

-Master of Science Occupational Therapy, University of Alabama at Birmingham
+Master of Science in Occupational Therapy, University of Alabama at Birmingham

-Bachelor of Science Psychology, University of Alabama at Birmingham
+Bachelor of Science in Psychology, University of Alabama at Birmingham

 Christopher Ebner has worked as an occupational therapist in the Department of Defense for more than 15 years.
 He served four years on active duty, as an Army officer, in the United States Army Medical Specialist Corps.
 During his active-duty time, Ebner worked as a clinician at both Walter Reed Army Medical Center in Washington D.C. and Brooke Army Medical Center in San Antonio, TX.

 Following his separation from active-duty military service, he transitioned into his clinical career as an Army civilian in the Department of the Army.
 During his civil service time, he practiced in a variety of clinical settings in both the United States and overseas.
 He served as the Battalion Occupational Therapist (OT) for the Warrior Transition Battalion-Europe in Germany for four years.
 He is a level II-certified clinician in the administration of Functional Capacity Evaluation testing with the BTE EvalTech system.